Functions of the Lymphatic System

 - Patients with a sudden onset of lymphangitis (an infection) should immediately discontinue treatment until the infection is treated and completely clears up. (source)

-Additionally, for the most part lymphatic drainage massage is safe.
+Additionally, for the most part, lymphatic drainage therapy or massage is safe.
 With such a light touch, the danger of causing damage to the tissue is slim.
 However, there are a few conditions that are contraindicated, and these happen when an increase of lymph flow would be detrimental.
 It is a good idea to get clearance from their doctor if you ever feel uncertain about working on someone.
-Acute inflammation, Malignant tumors, Thrombosis and major heart problems are all contraindications to lymphatic drainage massage.
+Acute inflammation, Malignant tumors, Thrombosis and major heart problems are all contraindications to lymphatic drainage therapy or massage.
 Let’s look at these one at a time.

-Acute inflammation caused by bacteria, viruses, poisons or allergens is contraindicated.
-You can tell if this is the case because the tissues will be hot, red and painful, with congestion accompanied by fever.
-Lymphatic drainage massage will push these substances into the lymph channels before the body has a chance to eliminate them through phagocytosis in the interstitial spaces.
-If you perform lymphatic drainage you can spread the toxic substances throughout the body.
+Acute inflammation caused by bacteria, viruses, poisons, or allergens is contraindicated.
+You can tell if this is the case because the tissues will be hot, red, and painful, with congestion accompanied by fever.
+Lymphatic drainage therapy (or massage) will push these substances into the lymph channels before the body has a chance to eliminate them through phagocytosis in the interstitial spaces.
+If you perform lymphatic drainage therapy you can spread the toxic substances throughout the body.
 Wait a few days until the condition is not acute, and the body has had a chance to clean up the area.

-Malignant tumors are a contraindication for lymphatic drainage massage because of the fear of spreading the cancer.
-Wait until after the malignancy is treated to perform lymphatic drainage massage.
+Malignant tumors are a contraindication for lymphatic drainage massage because of the fear of spreading cancer.
+Wait until after the malignancy is treated to perform lymphatic drainage therapy.

 Thrombosis and phlebitis are two conditions that can lead to free-floating blood clots.
 Usually, people with these conditions will be in a hospital on blood thinners.
 If you are working in a hospital setting, do not work on these patients.
 In your practice, one indication of a possible femoral thrombosis is when the client has pain in one leg and a sudden swelling and bluish discoloration of the skin.
 People who are bedridden have a greater likelihood of developing thrombosis in the legs. (source)

-If you are a cancer patient whose surgery included removal of lymph nodes in the area of the armpit and eventually develop lymphedema, you can benefit from lymphatic drainage massage therapy. **
+If you are a cancer patient whose surgery included the removal of lymph nodes in the area of the armpit and eventually developing lymphedema, you can benefit from lymphatic drainage therapy. **